anamhira47/portfolio-manager/README.md

 - As a user I want to be able to view the View Transaction history of my portfolio
 - As a user I want to be able View my Portfolio Value
 - As a user I want to view the price of a specific coin.
+- As a user I want to be able to view the entries in my portfolio